apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 * *ssl.trustStore.type* and *ssl.quorum.trustStore.type* :
     (Java system properties: **zookeeper.ssl.trustStore.type** and **zookeeper.ssl.quorum.trustStore.type**)
     **New in 3.5.5:**
     Specifies the file format of client and quorum trustStores.
-Values: JKS, PEM or null (detect by filename).
+Values: JKS, PEM, PKCS12 or null (detect by filename).
     Default: null

 * *ssl.protocol* and *ssl.quorum.protocol* :